NMoroney/MachineLearningAndColor/README.md

-# Machine Learning And Color
+# Machine Learning and Color

 Data, source code, documents and apps related to machine learning and color.